syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 <ts name = "ej.TreeGrid.EditMode"/>

-specifies the edit mode in treegrid , "cellEditing" is for cell type editing and "rowEditing" is for entire row.
+specifies the edit mode in TreeGrid , "cellEditing" is for cell type editing and "rowEditing" is for entire row.

 <table class="params">
 <thead>